 The Company currently operates one active employee equity compensation plan, being the Performance Share Rights Plan.
-The Company's Option Plan expired on 4 June, 2013.
+The Company's Option Plan expired on 4 June 2013.
 Notwithstanding the expiry of the Option Plan, a number of options remain outstanding and continue to vest under the Option Plan.

 Furthermore, both the Romarco and Pacific Rim Option Plans were introduced into the Company following the Romarco and Pacific Rim Arrangements involving the acquisition of those respective companies.
-For clarity, the Company does not issue options under these plans, rather maintains those plans whilst outstanding options continue to vest and expire.
+For clarity, the Company does not issue options under these plans, rather maintains the Romarco Option Plan whilst outstanding options continue to vest and expire.
+There are nil outstanding options under the Pacific Rim Incentive Stock Option Plan.